GEO-82 Lounge at EPCOT: Full Review, Menu, & How to Book

 The GEO-82 Fireworks Experience

-• Includes: tasting tower of savory bites, sweets during the show, and bubbly
+• A tasting tower of savory bites before the show

 Pro tip: If you just want a drink and the lounge, skip the Fireworks Experience and try booking a regular reservation earlier in the evening.